nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/uninstall.md

 !!! warning "Developer Note - Remove Me!"
     Detailed instructions on how to remove the app from Nautobot.

-Remove the configuration you added in `nautobot_config.py` from `PLUGINS` & `PLUGINS_CONFIG`.
+Remove any related configuration you added in `nautobot_config.py` from `PLUGINS` & `PLUGINS_CONFIG`.

 ## Database Cleanup

-!!! warning "Developer Note - Remove Me!"
+!!! warning "Note - Remove related dependencies prior to dropping database"
-    Beyond deleting tables, is there anything else that needs cleaning up, such as CFs, relationships, etc. if they're no longer desired?
+    Prior to removing this plugin, ensure any related custom fields, relationships, or other dependencies should be removed from the app.

 Drop all tables from the plugin: `nautobot_plugin_device_lifecycle_mgmt*`.